yadler97/unbelievable-minecraft-mod/README.md

 ### Details

 #### Sapphire Ore
-- generates from the button of the world to level 20
+- generates from the button of the world to level 40 in deserts and savannas and to level 20 in other biomes
 - can be found in abundance in deserts and savannas and very rarely in other biomes

 #### Ruby Ore
-- generates from the button of the world to level 20
+- generates from the button of the world to level 40 in jungles and to level 20 in other biomes
 - can be found in abundance in jungles and very rarely in other biomes